MohdImran001/url-shortner/README.md

-# url-shortner
+# URL-SHORTNER
 Utility to make short urls

-#Commands to execute before running the project
+# Commands to execute before running the project
 npm install

-#How to run app
+# How to run app
 npm start